zanedr/front-end-submissions-public/1606/tier-one/brett-paul.md

 3: Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of CSS/Sass is doing.

-Note: good job investigating ways to use CSS, dove into :before and :after and animations. needs some tiding.
+Note: good job investigating ways to use CSS, dove into :before and :after and animations. needs some tidying.

 # JavaScript Style